gnosis/dx-docs/source/add-token-to-trade.md

 ## The theory to list
 - A new token always has to be added as a pair with WETH
-  - For this, the first auction that is initiated has to be funded with an equivalent of USD10k worth of WETH
+  - For this, the first auction that is initiated has to be funded with an equivalent of 1k USD worth of WETH
   - The initiator has to set a price for WETH-NewToken; the auction will start at twice this price
     - There is an incentive to set the correct price: if it is too low, the initiator sells their WETH below marketprice. if it is too high, the auction will run longer.
    - The auction starts after 6 hours